sgoulas/pdpProject/docs/DevelopmentDiary/September/September.md

 I re-added the class and now my product cards are consistent.

-Next: Handle "error" and "loading" states for main page (at least, not sure about search bar, this is a nice time for use material-ui's `<Alert />` component), check structured data about the products, write some header text for the section and test markup with the tools I mentioned earlier.
+Next: Handle "error" and "loading" states for main page (at least, not sure about search bar, this is a nice opportunity to use material-ui's `<Alert />` component), check structured data about the products, write some header text for the section and test markup with the tools I mentioned earlier.
 Then style for desktop and repeat the checks.